nt-7/WebChatOnAndroidWebView/README.md

 ```

 This should be used for tests.
-This is not recommendded to use in production.
+This is not recommended to use in production.

 ## Env
 OS : Android 11 API 30